Searching and Evaluating EC Schemas

 EC schema placement: Placing fragments in isolated failure domains, and handle placement balancing and migration well; this improve the actual reliability after EC schema is deployed.
 But finding a proper placement is usually coupled with datacenter layout variations, and selecting a suitable EC schema long/short too.
 We also need to ensure placement can work in upgrading / rack failure cases, or a longterm zone down.

-Repair action scheduling: Timely and efficeint data repair, with optimal prioritization, can improve the runtime reliability and the EC schema.
+Repair action scheduling: Timely and efficient data repair, with optimal prioritization, can improve the runtime reliability and the EC schema.
 It needs to work with datacenter bandwidth planning, and also upgrading (node unavailable) needs.
 Different strategies also worth compare: read live data and then reconstruct a single fragment in one run, read live data and then reconstruct multiple failed fragments in one run, reconstruct 3-replica instance first, reconstruct to SSD caching, etc. Repairing may work on multiple fragments in parallel, make sure their placement won’t race.

 Modeling and simulation